I've been discharged!!!

 It still hasn’t sunk in that I’ve actually been discharged; there have been lots of times when I’ve thought that the day would never come.

 The reality is that by trying to gain control through obeying my eating disorder, in the end, I lost all control.
 The things that I’ve seen and felt over the past three months whilst being an inpatient have been by far the hardest things that I have ever, and likely will ever, endure.
-Here are a few snippets from my diary throughout those 65 days, to show the true realities of the many ups and downs of this journey, how the smallest things would brighten my day, and how manipulative this illness is…

 31st January 2019 – ‘I have to wait until 21:45 for ‘night snack’ before I can settle down and sleep and escape this nightmare.
 I’m still here though, as Mima knows if I walk out now it’ll (anorexia) make me go home, pretend things will be different when… they won’t, and I’ll have missed out on my one shot at beating this.
 So, no matter what, I WILL stick it out for now… a day at a time.’

 5th February 2019 – ‘Please, please, please help me get out of hospital, allow them to allow me to discharge myself tomorrow.
 I will try at home, I won’t let everyone down.
-My biggest fear is to be told I can’t & to be sectioned.
+My biggest fear is to be told I can’t and to be sectioned.
 I can’t put into words how much that scares me.’

 6th February 2019 – ‘THE worst day of my life.
 Apparently I can’t leave, and if I try to they’ll do a MHA (Mental Health Assessment) on me as my BMI is life threateningly low.
-This is ridiculous!’
+This is ridiculous!!!!’

 ‘Last night I couldn’t stop crying all evening – I was hysterical.
 If I’m honest, I wanted it all to end.
 I saw no reason to keep going.
 My life seemed hopeless.
 I have never ever felt so low, ever!’